spiral/docs/http/routing.md

 > `/demo` will trigger not-found error as `DemoController` does not defines method `index`.

 The default web-application bundle sets this route [as default](https://github.com/spiral/app/blob/master/app/src/Bootloader/RoutesBootloader.php#L42).
-You don't need to create a route for any of the controllers added to `App\Contoller`, simply use `/controller/action` URLs to access the required method.
+You don't need to create a route for any of the controllers added to `App\Controller`, simply use `/controller/action` URLs to access the required method.
 If no action is specified, the `index` will be used by the default.
 The routing will point to the public methods only.